Octavia Spencer Starring in Spirited this Holiday Season

 Research has shown that wiring in the brains of people with dyslexia is different, and many believe that this different wiring of the brain causes people with dyslexia to see problems in different ways that can support innovation and success.
 Whether or not dyslexia is a gift, many individuals with dyslexia are living highly successful lives.

-Testing shows that people with dyslexia are no more or less intelligent than the population at large.
-But clearly dyslexia is no barrier to success.
-Here are just a few examples of men and women with dyslexia who are at the top of their professions.
+Here are just a few examples of men and women with dyslexia who are at the top of their professions:

 - Ingvar Kamprad, Founder of IKEA